steven-wolfman/ubc-term-finder/dev-story.md

 Time is so complicated that [Jest has specific support for working with time](https://jestjs.io/docs/timer-mocks).
 Since we're interested in `Date` and using Jest before version 27, we need to [use "modern" timers](https://jestjs.io/docs/jest-object#jestusefaketimersimplementation-modern--legacy).
 Using that, we can make "now" whatever we want.
 Alternatively, we could use jest's [`spyon` function](https://jestjs.io/docs/jest-object#jestspyonobject-methodname) with [`global` and `Date` as the parameters](https://stackoverflow.com/questions/28504545/how-to-mock-a-constructor-like-new-date/57599680#57599680) in order to mock `Date` and inspect how it's used. ([`global`](https://nodejs.org/api/globals.html#globals_global) is a Node.js-specific variable storing an object representing the global scope in the browser.)
 The former solution is probably **better**, but since we're trying to learn, we'll use both!

-Jest's `test.todo` is a great way to document tests you plan to use in the future!
+Mocking can be a bit tricky in combination with TypeScript.
+Fortunately, just telling TypeScript our spy variable was of type `jest.SpyInstance` was enough for it to resolve typing issues.

+Jest's `test.todo` and `describe.skip` are great ways to document tests planned (todo) or in progress (skip)!
+We might also be able to streamline our tests a bit using `describe.each` or `test.each` in order to automatically apply some of our tests to the 12 testing dates we chose.

 # Unexplained Oddities and Unresolved Thoughts